-The Representative is seeking to expand the systemic advocacy work of the office to identify common challenges or gaps that systematically infringe on the rights of children, youth and young adults and on the inherent rights of First Nations, Métis and Inuit communities.
-Systemic advocacy issues are identified through community engagement activities, review of reportable circumstances and individual advocacy concerns, as well as monitoring of current and future states of child and youth services.
-Policy Analysts examine systemic issues through policy and data analysis, two-eyed seeing, research inquires and monitoring to develop a comprehensive understanding of issues, needs and options to bring forward to the Representative.
+The Representative is seeking to expand systemic monitoring work of the Systemic Advocacy, First Nations, Métis and Inuit Research team to examine the impact of recommendations made by the office.
+Recommendations are developed by the Representative in response to investigations and research into critical injuries and deaths and systemic and individual advocacy issues which infringe on the rights of children, youth, families and their communities.
+Systemic monitoring activities include the annual assessment of government response to recommendations, ongoing monitoring of designated services and the evaluation of current and future state of child serving systems.
+Policy Analysts monitor systemic response through policy and data analysis, two-eyed seeing, research inquires and monitoring to develop a comprehensive understanding of issues, needs and options to bring forward to the Representative.

-Reporting to a Manager within the Systemic Advocacy, First Nations, Métis and Inuit Research team, the Policy Analyst works in collaboration with other RCY program areas, subject matter experts and RCY partners, to examine legislation, regulations, policies, and standards of designated services and produce executive briefings, write public reports and mobilize resources for collective systemic action.
+Reporting to a Manager within the Systemic Advocacy, First Nations, Métis and Inuit Research team, the Policy Analyst works in collaboration with other RCY program areas, subject matter experts, people with lived experience and RCY partners, to examine legislation, regulations, policies, and standards of designated services and produce executive briefings, write public monitoring reports and mobilize resources for collective systemic action.
 Policy Analysts play an important role in catalyzing system-wide changes through relational and strategic work that reflects the rights and needs of children, youth, young adults, their families and communities in British Columbia as outlined in the United Nations Convention on the Rights on the Child (UNCRC), the Convention on the Rights of Persons with Disabilities (CRPD), and the Declaration on the Rights of Indigenous Peoples Act.
 Policy Analysts also apply legislative and policy analysis across jurisdictions and territories including the implementation of Canada's Act respecting First Nations, Inuit and Métis children and BC's Child, Family and Community Service Amendment Act ("Bill 26").